oracle/terraform-provider-oci/website/docs/r/database_database.html.markdown

 	* `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 	* `encryption_key_location_details` - (Applicable when source=NONE) Types of providers supported for managing database encryption keys
 		* `azure_encryption_key_id` - (Required when provider_type=AZURE) Provide the key OCID of a registered Azure key.
+        * `gcp_encryption_key_id` - (Required when provider_type=GCP) Provide the key OCID of a registered GCP key.
 		* `hsm_password` - (Required when provider_type=EXTERNAL) Provide the HSM password as you would in RDBMS for External HSM.
 		* `provider_type` - (Required) Use 'EXTERNAL' for creating a new database or migrating a database key to an External HSM.
 Use 'AZURE' for creating a new database or migrating a database key to Azure.
+Use 'GCP' for creating a new database or migrating a database key to GCP.
 	* `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 	* `is_active_data_guard_enabled` - (Applicable when source=DATAGUARD) True if active Data Guard is enabled.
 	* `key_store_id` - (Applicable when source=NONE) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the key store of Oracle Vault.